 1. Know Your Own Process.
 You can’t teach – or effectively delegate – something you don’t know and understand yourself.
 Often, people would rather muddle their way through something without a clear understanding in order to save face, so make sure both you and those involved understand your expectations and provide the necessary training to set everyone up for success.

 2. Discuss & Assign Projects.
 Host weekly one-on-one calls to proactively discuss delegated projects, questions, or concerns.
 Further, consider bi-weekly or monthly all-calls with everyone on your virtual team to update each initiative’s status and address any questions to get – and keep – everyone on the same page.

 3. Use Collaboration Tools.
-A recent survey found that 38 percent of respondents named communication as their key issue when working on a virtual team.
+A recent survey from Software Advice found that 38 percent of respondents named communication as their key issue when working on a virtual team.
 Calls, texts, or voicemails work fine for casual conversations, but to emphasize a deadline or celebrate an accomplishment, virtual collaboration tools like Basecamp and Slack work well.

 4. Details Matter.
 Be sure to document everything – maybe in a collaborative project management platform like Trello or Basecamp – in order to create a chain of communication that everyone can reference.
 There, everyone can upload emails, documents, images, and other files so everyone can access them as needed.

 5. Be Inclusive.
 When there are important decisions to make or tasks to complete for a particular project or initiative, be sure to include all involved parties on emails.
 This will serve to not only let everyone know what has been completed and by whom, but will also help remote employees stay aware of the status of each project as it’s handed off.